MoustafaShaaban/Vue_Notes_App/README.md

 * Run the development server ``` npm run dev ```

 * Open the web browser and go to ` http://localhost:5173/ ` to see the results.

+# Vue 3 + Vite

+This template should help get you started developing with Vue 3 in Vite.
+The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.

 ## Recommended IDE Setup